giry-dev/mangrove-docs/docs/strat-lib/guides/HowToTest.md

     assertTrue(mgv.isLive(offer_on_dai), "weth->dai offer should not have been retracted");
     assertTrue(mgv.isLive(offer_on_usdc), "weth->usdc offer should not have been retracted");
   }
+...
 ```

-A full test of the contract can be found [here](https://github.com/mangrovedao/mangrove-core/blob/89b38bc46a3783ce06072cca744650a77efcb048/test/toy_strategies/Amplifier.t.sol).
+A full test file for for the `Amplifier` contract can be found [here](https://github.com/mangrovedao/mangrove-core/blob/89b38bc46a3783ce06072cca744650a77efcb048/test/toy_strategies/Amplifier.t.sol).

-When you have create all your tests, you may want to deploy your contract to a real chain.
-Read more about how to deploy [here](HowToDeploy.md).
+When you have sufficiently tested your %%maker contract|maker-contract%%, you may want to [deploy your contract](HowToDeploy.md) to a real chain.